On the structure of W-algebras in type A: Collapsing levels

 \section{Collapsing levels}

-In this section, we consider the simple quotient $\W_{k}(\sll_N,f)$ of the $\W$-algebras of type $A$ at levels where the images of some strong generators in the quotient drop out.
-They include the so-called \emph{collapsing levels} \cite{AKMPP1, AFP, AvEM}, where all the strong generators of conformal weight greater than one belong to the maximal ideal of $\W^k(\sll_N,f)$.
-As we consider examples in low-rank cases, we detect such levels by computing the Shapovalov form \cite{Li94}.
-It degenerates if at least one of the strong generators drops out.
+In this section, we consider the simple quotient $\W_{k}(\sll_N,f)$ of the $\W$-algebras of type $A$ at levels where some strong generators belong to the maximal ideal of $\W^{k}(\sll_N,f)$.
+Their images drop out in the quotient.
+The levels considered include the \emph{collapsing levels} \cite{AKMPP1, AFP, AvEM} which correspond to the case where all the strong generators of conformal weight greater than one belong to the maximal ideal of $\W^k(\sll_N,f)$.
+Then $\W_{k}(\sll_N,f)$ is rather trivial or isomorphic to the simple affine vertex algebra $L_{k^\sharp}(\g^\sharp)$ where $\g^\sharp$ is the centralizer of $f$ and $x$.

+As we consider examples in low-rank cases, such levels can be detected by computing the Shapovalov form \cite{Li94}.
+The latter is obtained from the explicit OPEs and it degenerates if at least one of the strong generators drops out.
 We remove the critical level $k=-h^\vee$ from consideration, as the corresponding $\W$-algebras do not admit conformal vectors.

-This case has already been studied in the literature \cite{AFP,AMP,CKLR19}.
-We include the results for the completeness of the paper.
-One can take the global strong generators to be